 Send copies of the requested documentation, as your documents will not be returned.

 If your Federal Tax Return is not available, enter the reason on the application and include all applicable documents with your application:

-- Social Security Benefit Statement, copy of Social Security Check or SSI Check;
+- Social Security Benefit Statement, two (2) consecutive copies of Social Security Checks or SSI Checks;

 - W-2 Forms;

 - Award Letter for CALWORKS, CAPI, General Relief, or Food Stamps;

 Each household member should submit his/her own individual income documentation as listed above, with their name and address printed on the form.
 Any dependents or other individuals in the household without income (i.e., children, elderly, non-working) should either appear as a dependent on the Federal Tax Return of another household member, or should submit a copy of a recent recurring bill, bank statement, or other type of correspondence that includes the name of the household member and the service address of the water bill.